What has IP got to do with me?

 Enforcing IP rights

-IP assets are personal property and it is up to the owner to decide how to benefit from and enforce their IP rights.
+IP assets are personal property, and it is up to their owner to decide how to benefit from and enforce their IP rights.
 Not all cases of unauthorised use end up in court.
 Many disputes are settled through private negotiations.

 Young Enterprise Scheme education resources